sehqlr/word-agent/features.md

 project type.
 Support for academic papers, stage/screenplays, and other long works will be supported starting in version 1.1.

-##### Version Control System Integration (starting v0.5)
+##### Version Control System (starting v0.5)

-VCS Integration will feature Git, Mercurial, and other VCS programs.
-This will be useful for collaborative projects, and for a nice history feature.

-Mercurial will be the only one supported until version 1.3, since the project will be written in Python, and I can include the Mercurial scripts with the program as an additional module (I think).
-My assumption is that many of the users of this program will not have VCS programs on their machines by default.
-However, starting in version 1.3, I will build support for the common ones, primarily Git.
+This feature will take ideas from programs like Git and Mercurial for version control of the project.
+Integration with external tools will begin in v1.3.

+My original plan was to include Mercurial as a part of the script, but it looks like that Mercurial is based on Python 2.x.

+With that in mind, I will design a simple VCS module for internal use.
+It will probably use difflib quite a lot.

 ##### Cloud Collaboration (starting v0.7)